John Woodvine: Theatre

-He joined the Old Vic company in September 1954, 'walking on' in Macbeth.
+He joined the Old Vic company in September 1954, walking on in Macbeth.
 Later in the same season he played Vincentio in The Taming of the Shrew (November 1954); Duke (Senior) in As You Like It (March 1955); Vernon in Part 1 and Lord Chief Justice in Part 2 of Henry IV (April 1955); Flavius in Julius Caesar (September 1955); Rugby in The Merry Wives of Windsor (September 1955); Cleomenes in The Winter's Tale (November 1955); and the Bishop of Ely and Macmorris in Henry V (December 1955).

 In 1956 his roles for the company included Roderigo in Othello (February); Calchas in Troilus and Cressida (April); Murderer in Macbeth (May); Tybalt in Romeo and Juliet (June); and Lord Scroop of Berkeley in Richard II (July).
 These four last-named productions toured, including a three-week season at the Winter Garden Theatre in New York in December 1956 and January 1957.
 Returning to the company in September 1959, he played Careless in The Double Dealer (William Congreve); Mowbray in Richard II; and Nym in The Merry Wives of Windsor.

-Personal life
+Personal life and death

+Woodvine was first married in 1960 to Hazel Wright, also an actor; they had two daughters, one of whom is the actor Mary Woodvine.
+They divorced in 1985, and in 1996 he married another actor, Lynn Farleigh.

-Woodvine is married to actress Lynn Farleigh.
-His daughter is the actress Mary Woodvine.
-On 11 May 2012 Woodvine collapsed offstage during a Grand Theatre, Leeds, performance of the musical Carousel, shortly after his appearance as the Starkeeper.
-Although the reason for the collapse was unknown, he was admitted to hospital and made a full recovery.
+On 11 May 2012 Woodvine collapsed offstage with a heart attack during a performance of the musical Carousel at the Grand Theatre, Leeds, shortly after his appearance as the Starkeeper.
+He was admitted to hospital and made a full recovery, returning to the stage after five months.